On this page

 The department regularly undertakes a comprehensive risk assessment of the entire student visa caseload and reviews the Assessment Levels to ensure that they align to the immigration risk of groups.

-The passport you hold and the education sector of your principal course will determine the Assessment Level of your visa application.
+If you are not eligible for streamlined visa processing, the passport you hold and the education sector of your principal course will determine the Assessment Level of your visa application.

 To identify the Assessment Level for your visa application, match your passport type with the visa subclass for the education sector of your principal course.